pivotal/docs-tap/scc/ootb-supply-chain-reference.hbs.md

 ### Purpose

-- Fetches application source code,
+- Fetches application source code
-- builds it into an image,
+- builds it into an image
-- bundles the Kubernetes configuration necessary to deploy the application into a Carvel Package,
+- bundles the Kubernetes configuration necessary to deploy the application into a Carvel Package
-- and commits that Package to a Git Repository.
+- commits that Package to a Git Repository

 ### Resources